-Note; not all Zenith carburetors have the proper vacuum port.
-Ck before ordering!
+Note: Not all Zenith carburetors have the proper vacuum port.
+Check before ordering!

 This is a new TR6 vacuum advance unit made special for the 1971 through 1976 TR6 with Lucas 22D6 vacuum retard distributors to convert to a more fuel and performance efficient vacuum advance ignition.
 We have based our unit operation on the TR250 advance curve built into a new unit that installs in the place of the original emission vacuum retard units used on the 1971-76 Lucas distributors 41342, 41385, 41558.
 Our new units take the place of the original 54400201, 54423098, 54429013 and 54424200 vacuum retard units.